goldbranch/solana-wallet-adapter-light/README.md

  - swal-close-btn: Used to bind the Hide action
  - swal-adapter-list: Used to append adapters

-To change adapters styles, you need to add the addAdapterCallback property to the SolanaConnectConfig object passed through the constructor of SolanaConnectLight.
+To change adapters buttons html, you need to add the addAdapterCallback property to the SolanaConnectConfig object passed through the constructor of SolanaConnectLight.
 You can see below the default implementation of this property.
 ```typescript
 const solanaConnect = new SolanaConnectLight({
     addAdapterCallback: (wl) => {